AreaLayer/BitGuard-Android/README.md

 # Resources

-The RGB functionality is provided by [rgb-lib] via [rgb-lib-kotlin], while the Bitcoin functionality is provided by [bdk-kotlin].
+The RGB functionality is provided by rgb-lib via rgb-lib-kotlin, the Bitcoin functionality is provided by bdk-kotlin and Lightning Network is LNP-Core and descriptor-wallet

 ## To-Do